 “Personal Training is pretty strong for us, but group exercise is the best retention tool in the business.
 We know members who do group exercise visit the club more often, refer more friends, and give us the best NPS scores.
 It’s very short-sighted to see group exercise as a cost base.
 It’s a revenue driver because it’s about the reputation of your club.
 The pull factor of being able to attract rockstar Instructors – you can’t put a price on that.”

 Clubs that were quick to adapt to the challenges of lockdown made smart use of existing group fitness solutions available to them to quickly ramp up their digital offering to members.

 One operator that’s taken rapid strides to enhance its member offering and unlock new revenue streams is Everyone Active.
-As lockdown struck, the 190-site UK operator combined LMOD with other fitness apps to create its own digital solution for members – Everyone On Demand.
+As lockdown struck, the 190-site UK operator combined LES MILLS+ with other fitness apps to create its own digital solution for members – Everyone On Demand.
 This pivot to digital paid off substantially, with over 10,000 members subscribing to the new £9.99 a month service, yielding vital additional revenue during lockdown and supporting longer-term member retention.

 3. Market your rockstars

 If you’re lucky enough to have great Instructors, make sure they’re part of your marketing strategy to acquire new members, particularly as you bounce back from lockdown.
 Whether it’s through profiling them in paid advertising or simply asking your Instructors to promote their classes through their social media channels, rockstar Instructors are incredibly effective at pulling members through your door.

 This is particularly true at Holmer Park Spa and Health Club in the UK, where star Instructor Hazel Davies’ BODYCOMBAT™ classes are consistently the most popular on the timetable, translating into big wins for her club’s bottom line, and life-changing experiences for her participants.